 Recycling in Germany and other baffling trash categories

 Bottles and cans – Whether it’s the 2 liter Coke bottle, the smaller half liter Coke bottles, an aluminum can, or a beer bottle, they all go back to the grocery store.
 When you purchase something that comes in one of these containers, you pay the advertised price plus a Pfand (basically a deposit) which is listed next to the price.
 It ranges from 8 cents to 25 cents depending on what the item is.
 You have to put these bottles and cans into a machine that spits out a receipt with your refund amount.
 Then when you buy your groceries, the refund gets applied to your total.
 Or you can just hand the cashier your receipt and get your refund in cash.

 Other glass – Notice I didn’t mention wine bottles up there.
 They don’t have a Pfand.
 Wine bottles, along with any other glass jars, like pasta sauce or even a glass bottle of cough syrup, go to one of three outdoor recycling bins, sorted by color.
 Leave the lids on, even though my German teacher insists the lids go in the yellow bag.
 Also, don’t even think about walking down the street to dispose of your glass on Sundays or after the posted hours.
-Those are quiet hours.
+Recycling in Germany also means observing quiet hours.